Welcome to CH 223!

 Video of the Week

-A Video Introduction to Midterm Exam I
+A Video Introduction to Chapter Guide Five

 A video greeting from your instructor Dr. Michael Russell.